dani411/Vespa-Velutina-Tracking-Drone/README.md

 5. Adaptability to Diverse Environments

-A key strength of VespaTracker is its resilience to environment-specific challenges:
+A key strength of this project is its resilience to environment-specific challenges:
 ● Urban Contexts: High-density LTE networks allow for low-latency streaming and easy integration with digital city maps.
 ● Wilderness/Forestry: In deep forests where signals are reflected by trees (multipath